Luis Arraez Player Props: Marlins vs. Blue Jays

 Luis Arraez At The Plate

-- Among qualified hitters in MLB action, his batting average ranks first, his on-base percentage ranks first, and he is 32nd in the league in slugging.
+- Among qualifying hitters in MLB action, his batting average ranks first, his on-base percentage ranks first, and he is 35th in the league in slugging.

-- In 80.6% of his 67 games this season, Arraez has picked up at least one hit.
-He's also had 30 multi-hit games.
+- Arraez is batting .571 with one homer during his last outings and is riding a four-game hitting streak.

-- He has hit a long ball in two of 67 games played this year, and in 0.7% of his plate appearances.
+- In 68 games played this season, he has hit a homer in only two of them.

-- Arraez has picked up an RBI in 34.3% of his games this season, with two or more RBI in 11.9% of his games.
-He has also produced three or more runs in two contests.
+- In 33.8% of his games this season, Arraez has tallied at least one RBI.
+In eight of those games (11.8%) he recorded two or more RBI, while he was responsible for three or more of his team's runs in two contests.

+- In 26 of 68 games this season, he has scored, and five of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.